 In this section, you will be introduced to a few ways to navigate the journal landscape.

 The Nimble Leadership article was published in the Harvard Business Review.
-Many journals* (*articles in journals, as opposed to articles in magazines, have the advantage of writing about and reporting on in-depth research, and therefore are published less frequently than magazines) are connected to universities and colleges, and carry the institution's name in the journal title.
+Many journals are connected to universities and colleges, and carry the institution's name in the journal's title.

-In order to "dig up" these kinds of articles, follow the instructions on the Introduction page of this guide, under the heading, Stepping into the library collections.
+In order to "dig up" these kinds of articles, follow the instructions on the Introduction page of this guide, under the heading, Stepping in it... the library's collections that is!

 Select a collection (database) of journals and magazines with a business focus.
 Here are some examples: